TedHusted/awake/awake.md/awake.md

 ***

-Inside the the Fusion Youth Club, Crius is loitering in front of the vintage arcade game machines.
+Inside the Fusion Youth Club, Crius loiters in front of the vintage arcade machines.

 Hyperion: Council Member Crius, how nice to see you.